Custom Autopilot / Fly-By-Wire

 Autopilot oscillates when using time compression

-When you encounter heavy turbulence it might be needed that time compression is reduced.
+When you encounter heavy turbulence, it might be needed that time compression is reduced.

 Use RUDDER AXIS PLUS and RUDDER AXIS MINUS binding with normal axis instead of Xbox-Controller

-In order to enable the use with normal axes, the following needs to be done.
+To enable the use with normal axes, the following needs to be done.

 Put a file named